The Essential Guide to the Bible and Christianity

 By Over 70 African Leaders

-Dr. John Jusu a missionary of the Association of Evangelicals in Africa, is an ordained minister of the Church of the United Brethren in Christ, Sierra Leone.
-He has a B.Sc.
-Ed. from Njala University College in Sierra Leone, an MA and MPhil in Christian Education Nairobi Evangelical Graduate School of Theology (NEGST now Africa International University), and D.Phil. in educational studies from Trinity Evangelical Divinity School in Deerfield, Ill.
+Dr John Jusu, a missionary of the Association of Evangelicals in Africa, is an ordained minister of the Church of the United Brethren in Christ, Sierra Leone.
+He has a BScEd from Njala University College in Sierra Leone, an MA and MPhil in Christian Education from Nairobi Evangelical Graduate School of Theology (now Africa International University), and a DPhil in educational studies from Trinity Evangelical Divinity School in Deerfield, Ill.

 He and his wife, Tity, have three children in addition to 24 children rescued from distressed situations for whom they offer full time care.